helmutkemper/iotmaker.docker.builder/doc.md

 #### SetGitCloneToBuild

-English: Defines the path of a repository to be used as the base of the image to be mounted.
+English: Defines the path of a repository to be used as the base of the image to be mounted\.

 ```
 url: Address of the repository containing the project